-It is appropriate to standardise certain common adverse impacts which are considered to be measurable to provide a common reference point for the purposes of identifying which of those impacts are principal.

-In order to identify and prioritise other principal adverse impacts it is important that financial market participants understand their scope, severity, probability of occurrence and potentially irremediable character on sustainability factors.
-Scope concerns the reach of the effects of the impact, for example the number of individuals that could be affected or the extent of environmental damage such as the volume of water polluted or melting glaciers that could lead to floods, loss of water power capacity, decrease of revenues from tourism and agriculture and thus higher unemployment and non-performing loans.
-Probability of occurrence refers to the likelihood of adverse impacts to materialise.
-It is appropriate to standardise certain common principal adverse impacts which are considered to provide a common reference point for the purposes of identifying which of those impacts are principal

-Financial market participants may identify principal adverse impacts on sustainability factors through various means.
+Financial market participants may identify principal adverse impacts on sustainability factors through various means, as part of their due diligence processes.
 For example, they may employ external market research providers, internal financial analysts and specialists in the area of sustainable investments, undertake specifically commissioned studies, use publicly available information or shared information from peer networks or collaborative initiatives.
 Financial market participants may also engage directly with the management and affected stakeholders (and their representatives) of investee companies, including workers, trade unions, communities, indigenous peoples, human rights defenders, civil society organisations, women’s organisations, to better understand the risk of adverse impacts on sustainability factors.
 The SFDR is intended to drive transparency in sustainability reporting from investee companies through to financial market participants and financial advisers and thus Annex I requires public disclosure of relevant information by investee companies.

 Financial advisers are being provided with information on principal adverse sustainability impacts by financial market participants.
 Information provided by financial advisers on whether and how they take into account adverse sustainability impacts within their investment or insurance advice should clearly spell out how the information provided by financial market participants is processed and integrated in their investment or insurance advice.
 In particular, should the financial adviser rely on adverse sustainability impacts criteria for integration of financial products or financial market participants within the advisory portfolio, such criteria should be stated.